frameworklori/Metabolic-Outcome-Estimator-public-/README.md

 # Metabolic-Outcome-Estimator (Public)
 A transparent, goal-driven metabolic modeling framework that evaluates the consequences of food intake beyond calories.
 Original concept by the founder of the LORI Framework.

+This repository was originally established as a private project on December 28, 2025, marking the official inception of the Metabolic-Outcome-Estimator concept under the LORI Framework.

 ## Overview